hackbinghamton/DiscordBotWorkshop/Intro.md

 Now you have a dashboard for that bot within your application.
 To see your bot token, select ‘Reset Token’. (**This can only be done once so save it**)

+For this workshop, you currently must also enable the "message content" intent.
+Scroll down to ‘Message Content Intent‘, and enable it.

 <img src="docs/dashboard.png" style="zoom: 25%;" />

 ## Creating a Discord Server